Caesium: Isotopes

-Caesium has 40 known isotopes, ranging in mass number (i.e. number of nucleons in the nucleus) from 112 to 151.
-Several of these are synthesized from lighter elements by the slow neutron capture process (S-process) inside old stars and by the R-process in supernova explosions.
-The only stable caesium isotope is 133Cs, with 78 neutrons.
-Although it has a large nuclear spin (+), nuclear magnetic resonance studies can use this isotope at a resonating frequency of 11.7 MHz.
+Caesium has 41 known isotopes, ranging in mass number from 112 to 152.
+The only stable caesium isotope is ^{133}Cs, with 78 neutrons.

-The radioactive 135Cs has a very long half-life of about 2.3 million years, the longest of all radioactive isotopes of caesium.
-137Cs and 134Cs have half-lives of 30 and two years, respectively.
-137Cs decomposes to a short-lived 137mBa by beta decay, and then to nonradioactive barium, while 134Cs transforms into 134Ba directly.
+The radioactive 135Cs has a very long half-life of about 1.33 million years, the longest of all radioactive isotopes of caesium.
+137Cs and 134Cs have half-lives of 30.04 and 2.065 years, respectively.
 The isotopes with mass numbers of 129, 131, 132 and 136, have half-lives between a day and two weeks, while most of the other isotopes have half-lives from a few seconds to fractions of a second.
 At least 21 metastable nuclear isomers exist.
 Other than 134mCs (with a half-life of just under 3 hours), all are very unstable and decay with half-lives of a few minutes or less.

 The isotope 135Cs is one of the long-lived fission products of uranium produced in nuclear reactors.
 However, this fission product yield is reduced in most reactors because the predecessor, 135Xe, is a potent neutron poison and frequently transmutes to stable 136Xe before it can decay to 135Cs.